 In order to compare the output of an algorithm to ground truth values we use the overlap measure from Eq.
-10. In [24] it is shown that this measure equally penalizes translations in both directions and scale changes.
-Based on the overlap between algorithmic output and ground truth values, each frame of a sequence is categorised as one of the five possible cases shown in Fig. 21.
+3.21.
+In [24] it is shown that this measure equally penalizes translations in both directions and scale changes.
+Based on the overlap between algorithmic output and ground truth values, each frame of a sequence is categorised as one of the five possible cases shown in Fig. 5.1.
 A result is considered true positive if the overlap is larger than a threshold ω (Case a).
 A result is counted as false negative when the algorithm yields no result for a frame even though there is an entry in the ground truth database (Case b).
 The opposite case is a false positive (Case c).
-If the overlap is lower than the threshold ω , then this is counted both a false negative and a false positive (Case d).
-If for a frame neither an algorithmic output nor an entry in the ground truth database exists then this case is considered a true negative (Case e).